 The employees should be able to track their time on an hourly basis, similarly to Hubstaff developers can integrate ready time-tracking features instead of developing custom tools from scratch.

-Before you start developing a custom web-based scheduling app, we recommend taking a look at existing open source employee scheduling software along with paid tools.
-You can analyze their features and possibilities and see what you would add or remove in your solution.
+Before you start developing a custom web-based staff scheduling system, we recommend taking a look at existing open source employee scheduling software features along with paid tools.
+When thinking about how to make a scheduling website, you can analyze their features and possibilities and see what you would add or remove in your solution (Note: Read more about MVP development).

 Veribook is a schedule management software for small businesses and individuals.
 The software allows scheduling team meetings, appointments, consults, and keeping track of overtimes and time-offs.